-How to create PDFs with React to PDF
+How to generate PDFs in React with React to PDF

 Want to let users download receipts, reports, or certificates as PDFs from your React app without needing a backend?
 In this tutorial, you’ll use the React to PDF package with Vite to convert JSX components into downloadable PDF files entirely on the client side.
 You’ll learn how to set up the project, generate a simple PDF with a button click, and explore the pros and cons of this approach in real-world applications.

-How to create PDFs with React to PDF
+How to generate PDFs in React with React to PDF

 TL;DR

-Learn how to generate PDFs in React using the React to PDF(opens in a new tab) library and Vite(opens in a new tab).
-This tutorial shows how to convert React components into downloadable PDFs on the client side using a screenshot-based approach.
-While great for simple use cases like invoices and reports, React to PDF has limitations in styling, scalability, and text quality.
-For production-ready solutions with templating, form support, and headless generation, check out Nutrient Web SDK.
+Learn how to create a React PDF using the React to PDF(opens in a new tab) library and Vite(opens in a new tab).
+This tutorial shows how to generate PDFs in React by converting components into downloadable files on the client side.
+While great for simple React PDF use cases like invoices and reports, React to PDF has limitations in styling and text quality.
+For production-ready React PDF generation with templating and form support, check out Nutrient Web SDK.

 What is React to PDF?

-React to PDF is an open source React library that lets you convert JSX-based content into a PDF directly in the browser.
+React to PDF is an open source library that lets you create a React PDF by converting JSX-based content into a downloadable file directly in the browser.
 It uses the html2canvas(opens in a new tab) and jspdf(opens in a new tab) libraries under the hood to take a screenshot of the target element and embed it into a PDF file.

 • Invoices or receipts — You can export invoice data filled out by a user in a web form into a downloadable PDF file.